Hi there, if you're a new client - click LET'S WERK. If you're a returning client - click CLIENT PORTAL

 • UnitedHealthcare Global

-Can I use my FSA (Flexible Spending Account) or my HSA (Health Sings count)
+Can I use my FSA (Flexible Spending Account) or my HSA (Health Savings Account)

 Yes!
 You can use either an FSA or an HSA to pay for services.
-Speak with your clinician about payment methods during your initial consultation.
+Speak with your provider about payment methods during your initial consultation.

 How do I book an appointment?